Women's club movement in the United States: Legal reform

 Women's clubs helped establish juvenile courts.
 The first juvenile court was established in Chicago in 1899 through the urging of the Chicago Woman's Club whose members felt that children should not be treated as adults by the court.
 Clubwomen from the Chicago Woman's Club went to court with many of the children in order to ensure they were being treated fairly.
 The Chicago Woman's Club also established a Protective Agency for Women and Children in 1886.

 Juvenile law in Chicago also recognized children who were without legal guardians and who should be dependent on the state.
 By 1906, there were juvenile courts in twenty-five states.
 These courts were praised by contemporaries, like Mrs. John Dickinson Sherman, who wrote in 1906 of the establishment of the juvenile courts, "If the whole club movement of the six states in the last ten years had accomplished nothing else it would still be well worth while."
-Woman's clubs helped pass Juvenile court laws in Ohio, Missouri, and in Los Angeles.
+Women's clubs helped pass juvenile court laws in Ohio, Missouri, and in Los Angeles.

 Women's clubs helped work towards marriage reforms which would benefit women.
 An act passed on March 2, 1907, called the Expatriation Act, required that when a woman married, she took on the citizenship of her husband.
 For women to attain a civic or legal identity, such as the right to vote, they needed to have independence from their husbands' citizenship.
 Marriage laws in 1921 still had separate standards for married women's citizenship status depending on her state of residence.
 Finally, in 1922, the United States Congress passed the Married Women's Act, granting married women their own nationality in the United States.
 In 1936, Congress created a provision for women who had lost their citizenship due to marriage, and were no longer married, to re-swear allegiance to the United States.

 Women's clubs also looked at issues of consent.
 The Chicago Woman's Club, which created the Protective Agency for Women and Children, presented bills to the legislature which later passed.
 One raised the age of consent from 14 to 18.
 Women's clubs helped assert the right of women to refuse to have sex with their husbands if they chose.